crossplane/docs/content/v1.14/concepts/packages.md

 # Removed for brevity
 ```

-#### Revision activation policy
+#### Upgrade policy

-The `Active` package revision
+Crossplane automatically upgrades a Configuration the to the latest version
-is the package controller actively reconciling resources.
+available in the package cache.

-By default Crossplane sets the most recently installed package revision as
-`Active`.

 Control the Configuration upgrade behavior with a
 {{<hover label="revision" line="6">}}revisionActivationPolicy{{</hover>}}.

 The {{<hover label="revision" line="6">}}revisionActivationPolicy{{</hover>}}
 options are:
-* `Automatic` - (**default**) Automatically activate the last installed configuration.
+* `Automatic` - (**default**) Automatically use the latest Configuration version
-* `Manual` - Don't automatically activate a configuration.
+  available in the cache.
+* `Manual` - Require the current Configuration in use to be manually set.

 For example, to change the upgrade behavior to require manual upgrades, set
 {{<hover label="revision" line="6">}}revisionActivationPolicy: Manual{{</hover>}}.